-- Take your regular prescribed medication(s) unless otherwise advised. - If you're taking a prescription blood thinner, STOP days prior to the exam.
+- Take your regular prescribed medication(s) unless otherwise advised. - If taking a prescription blood thinner, STOP \\\\\ days prior to the exam.
 If no specific instructions were given please contact our office for further instructions.
-You do not need to hold aspirin. - Please STOP taking any iron supplements and fish oil supplements 7 days prior. - If you are diabetic, please make sure you have a copy of the "Logan Health Pre-Surgical Diabetic Patient Instructions" sheet.
-If you did not receive one, please call 752-7441 for instructions. - If you use an inhaler, please bring these with you the day of your procedure.
+You do not need to hold aspirin. - Please STOP taking any iron supplements and fish oil supplements 7 days prior. - If you are diabetic, please make sure you have a copy of the "KRH Pre-Surgical Diabetic Patient Instructions" sheet.
+If you did not receive one, please call 752-7441 for instructions. - If you use home oxygen, a CPAP or inhalers, please bring these with you the day of your procedure.